cs109/2014/index.md

 Learning from data in order to gain useful predictions and insights.
 This course introduces methods for five key facets of an investigation: data wrangling, cleaning, and sampling to get a suitable data set; data management to be able to access big data quickly and reliably; exploratory data analysis to generate hypotheses and intuition; prediction based on statistical methods such as regression and classification; and communication of results through visualization, stories, and interpretable summaries.

 We will be using Python for all programming assignments and projects.
+All [lectures will be posted here](http://cm.dce.harvard.edu/2015/01/14328/publicationListing.shtml) and should be available 24 hours after meeting time.

 The course is also listed as AC209, STAT121, and E-109.

 #### Instructors